mgaudin/Hy2roresO/docs/dev-docs/docs.rst

         # End node of the edge
         self.node_end = node_end

-    .. py:method:: copy_edge(self)
+.. py:method:: Edge.copy_edge(self)

     Copy an Edge object.
     Create an Edge object that has the same attributes.

     :return: Copy of the edge
     :rtype: Edge object

 .. py:class::  Node(self)